halfflat/arbor/doc/python/cable_cell.rst

    .. py:function:: cable_probe_total_ion_current_cell()

    Transmembrane current (nA) _excluding_ capacitive currents across each cable in each CV of the cell discretization.
+Stimulus currents are not included.

    Metadata: the list of corresponding :class:`cable` objects.